cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 1. Reference variables are called as such because they refer to objects.
 However, you can only create objects from classes!
 Therefore, what can an `Encryptable` variable refer to?
-The answer is that a variable with an interface as its type can refer to any object of class that implements that interface.
+The answer is that a variable with an interface as its type can refer to an object of any class that implements that interface.
 The code snippet below illustrates this:

    ```java